lagadic/visp_unity/README.md

 * Check the video demonstration on YouTube: https://www.youtube.com/watch?v=birCXp_yS6k

-Check Wiki of repository for more details about the project: how to build using Visual Studio,
+Check Wiki of repository for more details about the project: implementation, tutorial on building using Visual Studio and running demo on Unity.